stanford-cs248/Cardinal3D/README.md

 ## Evaluation
 For this assignment, you will implement methods in `meshEdit.cpp`.

 The User Guide on the wiki describes a large number of features that are in principle available in MeshEdit mode.
-You have to successfully implement a subset of the features as basic tasks, implementing additional features beyond the basic tasks will earn you extra credit points.
+You have to successfully implement a subset of the features as __basic tasks__, implementing additional features beyond the basic tasks will earn you extra points.

 The basic tasks, and the percentage of the grade (92 pts total) they correspond to, are: